JordanJWSmith/sausage-classifier/README.md

   - ~~Alter directory structure when webscraping~~
   - ~~Adjust classes in models~~
 - ~~Read labels/num_labels from .json rather than hardcoding~~
+- Automate finding and removing near-duplicate images from training data ([resource](https://towardsdatascience.com/find-and-remove-duplicate-images-in-your-dataset-3e3ec818b978))
+- Add logging
+- Add fiftyone labelling capability

 ## Notes
 - The image query 'sausage plate' was polluting the training/validation data with chopped sausages, wellingtons etc.
-Replacing this query with 'single sausage' improved average accuracy from ~60 to ~80
+Replacing this query with 'single sausage' improved average accuracy.
 - It's possible that the 'quality' of search images degrades the further down the list you go.
 In other words, the top Google search image may be more accurate than the 20th.
 To account for this, a random shuffle was added after the images are webscraped and before they are written to files.
+- Accuracy greatly improved when Shutterstock images were added as well as the existing Google images.
+The model was improved by a larger training set (with potentially larger/higher quality images)